5kg/lttng-gsoc/notes/RFC.md

 The proposed command line interface is very similar to the current lttng kernel dynamic uprobes interface [1], [9], [10].

-To enable a dynamic probe in a running process at given address, you can use:
+To enable a dynamic probe in a executable/shared object at given offset, you can use:

     lttng enable-event NAME -u --path PATH
-        --probe (addr | symbol | symbol+offset)
+        --probe (offset | symbol | symbol+offset)
                                Dynamic UST probe.
-                               Addr and offset can be octal (0NNN...), decimal (NNN...) or hexadecimal (0xNNN...)
+                               Offset can be octal (0NNN...),
+                               decimal (NNN...) or hexadecimal (0xNNN...)

-This will place a bare probe at certain address.
+This will place a bare probe at certain offset.

 Examples: